 Having an attorney who has a clear understanding of the consequences of a sex crime conviction is crucial once you have been charged with a crime.
 Your attorney will know that not only will you suffer serious, long-term repercussions, but your family will as well.

-San Diego sex crimes lawyer Vikas Bajaj will ensure the prosecution is made aware of any exculpatory evidence and seek a dismissal before charges are filed.
+San Diego sex crimes attorney Vikas Bajaj will ensure the prosecution is made aware of any exculpatory evidence and seek a dismissal before charges are filed.
 If trial becomes necessary, rest assured that Mr. Bajaj will aggressively fight any allegations and is prepared to take your case to trial.
 Don’t try to face sex crime charges on your own—call the Law Office of Vikas Bajaj, APC today.